The Right Way to Price a Handmade Product (Step-by-Step Formula)

 The first aspect of success when it comes to a business is profits.
 If you don’t have profits, or a plan to start profiting in the near future, your business cannot survive.

-Profits may be used for different things, but you’ll likely use those profits to grow your business or pay yourself more than an hourly wage.
+Profits may be used for different things, but you’ll likely use profits to grow your business or pay yourself more than an hourly wage.

 Without profits, your business isn’t growing.